Anisotropic flow fluctuation as a possible signature of clustered nuclear geometry in O-O collisions at the Large Hadron Collider: Introduction

 \section{Introduction}

-The primary goal of relativistic heavy-ion collisions at the RHIC and the LHC is to create a deconfined thermalised medium of partons, also known as Quark Gluon Plasma (QGP), which is, by our understanding, have existed a few microseconds after the Big Bang.
-However, due to the very low lifespan of QGP, it can not be observed directly in experiments.
+The primary goal of relativistic heavy-ion collisions at the RHIC and the LHC is to create a deconfined thermalized medium of partons, also known as Quark Gluon Plasma (QGP), which is believed to have existed a few microseconds after the Big Bang.
+However, due to the transient nature of QGP, it can not be observed directly in experiments.
 Instead, several indirect signatures from experimentally measurable observables can signify the presence of such a deconfined strongly interacting matter in heavy-ion collisions.
-One such observable is azimuthal anisotropy, which characterises the collective behaviour of the medium formed in heavy-ion collisions.
+One such observable is azimuthal anisotropy, which characterizes the collective behavior of the medium formed in heavy-ion collisions.
 It is quantified in terms of the Fourier expansion coefficients of azimuthal distribution of final state charged hadrons, as follows~\cite{Voloshin:1994mz}: